iTwin/itwinjs-core/docs/changehistory/NextVersion.md

     - Use `Array<Schema>` in it's place.
   - `SchemaCache`
     - Updated to support caching partially loaded schemas, use `SchemaContext` to cache schemas in it's place.
-- Added helper method to `SchemaFileUtility` to write schema xml to a string `writeSchemaToXmlString`
+- Added helper method `SchemaFileUtility.writeSchemaToXmlString` to write schema xml to a string ``
+- Added `Schema.startLoadingFromJson` to partially load a schema and return as soon as the `SchemaInfo` could be loaded.